CarlosSanabriaM/flink-basics/README.md

 # Flink basics

-Project with same basic examples of the Flink Java API.
+Project with some basic examples of the Flink Java API.

 ## How to execute this project
 The recommended IDE for executing this project is IntelliJ.